Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors: Introduction

-It is well known that reducing dimensionality causes a loss of long-range order due to thermal fluctuations, as stated in the Mermin-Wagner-Hohenberg theorem \cite{18, 19}.
-If thermal fluctuations diminish over long distances in three-dimensional systems, they are more likely to give rise to topological defects, such as vortices, in two-dimensional systems \cite{20, 21}.
-Scalapino \textit{et al.} \cite{22} showed that improper treatment of fluctuations is the cause of the failure of the GLT to account for microscopic interactions in physical systems.
-If the GLT predicts a finite critical temperature, the Mermin-Wagner-Hohenberg theorem, on the other hand, stipulates that continuous symmetry cannot be spontaneously broken in condensed matter with short-range interactions in dimensions greater than two \cite{18, 19}.
-The GLT does not allow for the prediction of the exact transition temperature but only the behavior of the system around the transition.
-These observations indicate that the limitations of the GLT in accounting for specific experimental facts in low-dimensional materials are not solely linked to the accuracy of critical exponents, as detailed by renormalization group theory \cite{23, 24, 25, 26, 27, 28, 29, 30}, but also to the transition temperature $T_{c_0}$ that should not be viewed as a transition temperature; instead, it acts more as a characteristic temperature scale associated with thermal fluctuations \cite{4,31}.
-Any physical model within the framework of phase transitions should incorporate these principles to accurately describe the behavior of a material as its dimensionality is reduced.
+Reducing dimensionality leads to a loss of long-range order due to thermal fluctuations, as articulated by the Mermin-Wagner-Hohenberg theorem \cite{Mermin, Hohenberg}.
+While thermal fluctuations are suppressed over long distances in three-dimensional systems, they are more likely to generate topological defects, such as vortices, in two-dimensional systems \cite{Ktitorov, Herok}.
+Scalapino \textit{et al.} \cite{Ferrell} demonstrated that inadequate treatment of fluctuations underlies the failure of the GLT to account for microscopic interactions in physical systems.
+Although the GLT predicts a finite critical temperature for phase transitions, it does not determine the precise temperature at which the transition occurs; rather, it characterizes the system's behavior near this transition.
+In contrast, the Mermin-Wagner-Hohenberg theorem asserts that in condensed matter systems with short-range interactions and low dimensionality ($d \leq 2$), continuous symmetry cannot be spontaneously broken \cite{Mermin, Hohenberg}.
+Consequently, long-range order that would disrupt a continuous symmetry cannot exist in one- or two-dimensional systems.
+These findings suggest that the limitations of the GLT in explaining experimental results for low-dimensional materials are not solely related to the accuracy of critical exponents, as addressed by renormalization group theory \cite{Widom, Kleinert, RB, Fisher, Fisher2, Justin, Gold, Binney}.
+They also pertain to the interpretation of the transition temperature $T_{c_0}$, which should be regarded not as a true transition temperature but rather as a characteristic temperature scale associated with thermal fluctuations \cite{roger, roger2}.
+Therefore, any physical model of phase transitions must incorporate these principles to accurately represent material behavior as dimensionality decreases.

-In the GLT, the quadratic coefficient contains all useful information about the physics of the system.
-An appropriate description of this thermodynamic quantity makes it possible to gain phenomenological insights even when a more microscopic understanding is absent \cite{5}.
-In contrast to the standard GLT, this paper provides a correction term for the quadratic coefficient.
-It presents exact expressions for this quantity, taking into account strong fluctuation considerations, scattering state contributions, and the system's dimensionality \cite{32}.
-We express the temperature and dimensional dependencies of the quadratic coefficient through nonlinear polynomial equations.
-These equations account for anisotropy and the intrinsic characteristics of the system by incorporating a scale energy parameter.
-This parameter represents the free energy barrier between a metastable state and a state of lower free energy.\cite{33, 34}.